reflection-emit/Cauldron/README.md

 - [CodeMaid](http://www.codemaid.net/)

 ## Release Notes
+### 1.2.8
+- Reorganisation of the XAML libraries
+- Skinning added (Skins from first version of Cauldron re-added)
+- The App class (which inherits from ApplicationBase) is now recognized as Splashscreen if it has assigned a view.
+The OnPreload method is only called if a view is assigned if the navigation-mode is not SinglePage.
+- Bug fixes in Interception.Fody
+  - Properties as constructors now works as expected
+  - ComponentConstructor attributes are now no longer removed after weaving
+- Locale class can now be injected without causing an error during Assembly verification
+- Singleton<> base class component construtor attribute removed, because it is redundant and causes errors.
 ### 1.2.7 (1.2.0 to 1.2.6 betas)
 - NetCore Dlls droped from package due to issues with Fody - This will be back as soon as NetCore and Fody works a lot better
 - Types with the component attribute get a hard-coded CreateInstance method.
 The Factory will use this method to create an instance of the type.
 This should give the factory an instancing performance almost on par with the __new__ keyword.